The Excel Round function rounds a supplied number up or down, to a specified number of decimal places.

 |number||-||The initial number.|

-Further information on the Excel Round Function is provided on the Microsoft Office website.
+Further details and examples of the Excel Round Function are provided on the Microsoft Office website.

 It is often a good idea to use the Round function when comparing two numbers in Excel, especially if the numbers are the result of multiple mathematical calculations.
 This is because multiple calculations may result in the introduction of rounding errors, which may cause small inaccuracies in the numbers stored in Excel.